 LEAs should use Data Elements 25A, 25B, and 25C to report line-of-duty felonious killings and assaults on sworn LEOs, who have full arrest powers.
 LEAs should report all assaults on officers, with or without injuries.

-Note: In April 2015, the LEOKA Program included special role functions in its definition: "An individual serving in the capacity of a LEO at the request of a LEA whose officers meet the current collection criteria.
+LEAs should also consider entering the offenders into the National Crime Information Center (NCIC) Violent Person File (VPF).
+The NCIC VPF contains information on Individuals who have the propensity of violence towards LE.
+Entering the individuals into the NCIC VPF allows LEOs to be immediately notified, during future encounters, of the individuals history of violence towards LE.
+For additional information on the NCIC VPF, contact the NCIC Investigative and Operation Assistance Group at ioau@fbi.gov Note: In April 2015, the LEOKA Program included special role functions in its definition: "An individual serving in the capacity of a LEO at the request of a LEA whose officers meet the current collection criteria.
 The individual must be under the supervision of a certified LEO from the requesting agency at the time of the incident but is not required to be in the physical presence of the officer while he/she is working an assigned duty."